DefTruth/lite.ai.toolkit/README.md

 <div id="lite.ai.toolkit-Model-Zoo"></div>

 *Lite.AI.ToolKit* contains *[70+](https://github.com/DefTruth/lite.ai.toolkit/tree/main/docs/hub/lite.ai.toolkit.hub.onnx.md)* AI models with *[150+](https://github.com/DefTruth/lite.ai.toolkit/tree/main/docs/hub/lite.ai.toolkit.hub.onnx.md)* frozen pretrained *.onnx* files now.
 Note that the models here are all from third-party projects.
 Most of the models were converted by *Lite.AI.ToolKit*.
 In Lite.AI, different names of the same algorithm mean that the corresponding models come from different repositories, different implementations, or use different training data, etc. ✅ means passed the test and ⚠️ means not implements yet but coming soon.
-For classes which denoted ✅, you can use it through *lite::cv::Type::Class* syntax, such as *[lite::cv::detection::YoloV5](#lite.ai.toolkit-object-detection)* .
-More details can be found at [Examples for Lite.AI](#lite.ai.toolkit-Examples-for-Lite.AI.ToolKit) .
+For classes which denoted ✅, you can use it through *lite::cv::Type::Class* syntax, such as *[lite::cv::detection::YoloV5](#lite.ai.toolkit-object-detection)*.
+More details can be found at [Examples for Lite.AI](#lite.ai.toolkit-Examples-for-Lite.AI.ToolKit).

 <details>
 <summary> Expand Details for Namespace and Lite.AI.ToolKit modules.</summary>